eugenetriguba/lirc/docs/source/usage.rst

 socket will instead be at ``/opt/local/var/run/lirc/lircd``.
 The socket that is created will be the same.

 However if we are on Windows, we can't use unix domain sockets.
-So instead, WinLIRC uses TCP to communicate with the lirc daemon.
-So instead of a string for the address, it defaults to a tuple of ("localhost", 8765), the default on WinLIRC.
+Instead, WinLIRC uses TCP to communicate with the lirc daemon.
+So instead of a string for the address, it defaults to a tuple of ("localhost", 8765), which is the default on WinLIRC.
 The first part contains the address whereas the second is the port.
 Furthermore, the socket that is created uses ``AF_INET`` and ``SOCK_STREAM`` instead so we can connect over TCP.